 Of course, this recommendation is for your typical and average adult Shiba Inu.

-Consulting with your vet and checking any product packaging are two excellent ways to ascertain if you are feeding the correct amount of food.
+Consult with your vet and check product packaging to determine if you feed the correct amount of food.

 Exercise needs